rsreenu2000/cloud-native-demos/elastic_inference/README.md

 4. **Stream Broker Service**

-    The inference result is sent to stream broker with its IP/name information for futher actions like serverless function, dashboard etc. The stream broker also use redis and is the same one for frame queue by default.
+    The inference result is sent to stream broker with its IP/name information for further actions like serverless function, dashboard etc. The stream broker also use redis and is the same one for frame queue by default.

 5. **[Stream Websocket Server](apps/websocket_server.py)**